graysonarts/writing/poorimpulse/episode4.md

 "Isabelle, where is Isabelle?"

-"Get off me, geezer, there's glass cuttin' me john thomas."
+"Bloody hell, there's glass all over me john thomas."

-Kyle lets Victor up, grabbing him under the arm and shoving him onto the bed.
+Kyle lets Victor stand up, grabbing him under the arm and shoving him onto the bed.
 Victor lands on his back, and then props himself up with his elbows.
 "Right, so last night we were getting proper lashed, me and my mate, Chadwick, and this right fit lass was chatting us up.
 That was this Isabelle, right, so she took us back to her's."  he points his finger down, "And we copped off.
 Not bent, mind, bit of an Eiffel tower, if you catch my meaning."

 The back of Kyle's hand connects the side of Victor's head with a solid thump.
 "That's my niece you are talking about."

 "She was a bit of a hoover, if I ever seen one.
 Right, so this morning, Chadwick was off gettin' coffee or whateva, and I was getting cleaned up, and next thing I knew, right brotha, window done in, and disappeared, smoke and then the bird flew away.
 No idea what happen."

-Kyle breaths to a count of ten, and then exhales.
+Kyle breaths in to a count of ten, and then exhales.
 "Right then, you're coming with me."

 "I'm starkers, can I at least get a robe?"

-Kyle nods, "hurry up, we have to find my niece."
+Kyle nods, "hurry up, we must find my niece."

 ***

 LOGIC is located through a red door in the back of the cafe at the entrance to the concert hall at St John's Smith Square.
 It's a convenient location situated near enough to Parliament and the Palace that when Jane Thornhill needed to make a request of the crown, she could do so in as little time as possible.

 Today is not one of those days.
-Today, Jane is pouring over accounting statements, trying make sense of the latest rash of defections from the organization.
-She is wearing, like most days, a form fitting black suit with her black hair pulled into a tight bun.
+Today, Jane is pouring over accounting statements, trying to make sense of the latest rash of defections from the organization.
+Like most days, she is wearing a form fitting black suit with her black hair pulled into a tight bun.
 A deep sigh, and she closes the lid of her laptop.
 "Yes, Riley?"
 Her voice is smooth and melodic, almost soothing.

 She addresses the thin boy with shaggy blond hair like a mother would a child who is asking for a car.
 "I wish you'd reconsider my assignment.
 I can do more than just make things.
 I'm good in the field."